 Stanford University played an instrumental role in shaping Steve Jobs' entrepreneurial spirit during his foundational years.
-Both Stanford and Steve Jobs have been synonymous with the technological innovation.
-Since the inception of the University many great speaker graced the stage to inspire the graduating class but year 2005 was a special both for the graduates and Jobs.
-Steve Jobs got new lease of life after he underwent a surgery to cure pancreatic cancer and young graduate students embarked upon a pivotal career journey.
+Both Stanford and Steve Jobs have been synonymous with technological innovation.
+Since the inception of the university many great speakers graced the stage to inspire the graduating class but year 2005 was a special both for the graduates and Jobs.
+Steve Jobs got a new lease of life after he underwent surgery to cure pancreatic cancer and the young graduate students embarked upon a pivotal career journey.